 Mikulinsky Employment Agreement.
 On March 5, 2012, the Company entered into a one-year employment agreement (the "Mikulinsky Employment Agreement") with Oleg Mikulinsky, as the Company's Chief Information Officer.
-Under the Mikulinsky Employment Agreement, the one-year term was automatically extended for additional one-year periods unless, at least 30 days prior to the end of the then-current term, either party notifies the other in writing of its intent not to renew the agreement.
+Under the Mikulinksy Employment Agreement, the one-year term was automatically extended for additional one-year periods unless, at least 30 days prior to the end of the then-current term, either party notifies the other in writing of its intent not to renew the agreement.
 On May 1, 2013, the Company entered into an Amendment Agreement amending certain terms of the Mikulinsky Employment Agreement dated March 5, 2012.
-On April 18, 2016, the Company entered into a second Amendment Agreement (the "Amendment"), effective December 1, 2015, amending certain terms of the Amendment Agreement (the "Amendment"), effective December 1, 2017, amending certain terms of the Amendment Agreement (the "Amendment"), effective December 1, 2017, amending certain terms of the Amendment Agreement dated May 1, 2013 and Employment Agreement dated March 5, 2012.
+On April 18, 2016, the Company entered into a second Amendment Agreement (the "Amendment"), effective December 1, 2015, amending certain terms of the Amendment Agreement (the "Amendment"), effective December 1, 2018, the Company entered into an Amendment Agreement (the "Amendment"), effective December 1, 2018, the Company entered into an Amendment Agreement (the "Amendment"), effective December 1, 2018, the Company entered into an Amendment Agreement (the "Amendment"), effective December 1, 2017, amending certain terms of the Amendment Agreement dated May 1, 2013 and Mikulinsky Employment Agreement dated March 5, 2012.
+On May 18, 2018, the Company entered into an Amendment Agreement (the "Amendment"), effective December 1, 2017, amending certain terms of the Amendment Agreement dated May 1, 2013 and Employment Agreement dated March 5, 2012.
 The term of the Amendment is two years.